-1.14 Physics courses cater for students planning to move on to research and development (in industry or academia), as well as for students looking for a broad-based Physics education which will make them numerate, articulate and employable (see the section on Employment, enterprise and entrepreneurship).

-1.15 The fundamental areas of Physics - which all Physics degrees will cover to some extent - include classical mechanics, relativity, quantum physics, electromagnetism, thermodynamics and statistical physics, the physics of light and waves, and the properties of matter.
-All Physics degrees will provide students with an appreciation of underlying principles which cross the fundamental areas - for example, principles of equilibrium and conservation laws.

-1.16 As part of a Physics degree, students also study the application of fundamental principles to particular areas.
-These may include (but need not be limited to) astrophysics, atomic physics, environmental physics, fluids, hard and soft condensed matter, materials, medical physics, nuclear and particle physics, advanced or applied optics and plasmas, as well as the application of physics to other disciplines.

-1.17 Astronomy and Astrophysics degrees typically extend this core to cover topics generally including (but not limited to) cosmology: the structure, formation and evolution of stars and galaxies, planetary systems, and high-energy phenomena in the universe.

-1.18 Physics degrees provide students with an appreciation of recent developments in Physics and will cover some of the fundamental areas to sufficiently advanced level to enable students to engage with current scientific research literature.

-1.19 All Physics degrees cover to some extent:

-- mathematics, an essential part of Physics, where students gain sufficient mathematical skills to enable modelling of the physical world - computing, including code development and use of software packages; in some Physics courses students will cover additional topics, for example, computational and numerical methods, control of experiments and the acquisition of data - problem solving, both practical and theoretical - estimation and approximation, including an understanding of inherent uncertainty and appreciation of limitations - an appreciation of how to plan and execute experiments or simulations - project management and the ability to perform open-ended investigations - data analysis and visualisation.

-1.20 Physics graduates develop professional skills, including:
+- 1.14 Physics courses cater for students planning to move on to research and development (in industry or academia), as well as for students looking for a broad-based Physics education which will make them numerate, articulate and employable (see the section on Employment, enterprise and entrepreneurship). - 1.15 The fundamental areas of Physics which all Physics degrees will cover to some extent include classical mechanics, relativity, quantum physics, electromagnetism, thermodynamics and statistical physics, the physics of light and waves, and the properties of matter.
+All Physics degrees will provide students with an appreciation of underlying principles which cross the fundamental areas for example, principles of equilibrium and conservation laws. - 1.16 As part of a Physics degree, students also study the application of fundamental principles to particular areas.
+These may include (but need not be limited to) astrophysics, atomic physics, environmental physics, fluids, geophysics, hard and soft condensed matter, materials, medical physics, nuclear and particle physics, advanced or applied optics and plasmas, as well as the application of Physics to other disciplines. - 1.17 Astronomy and Astrophysics degrees typically extend this core to cover topics generally including (but not limited to) cosmology, the structure, formation and evolution of stars and galaxies, planetary systems, and high-energy phenomena in the universe. - 1.18 Physics degrees provide students with an appreciation of recent developments in Physics and will cover some of the fundamental areas to sufficiently advanced level to enable students to engage with current scientific research literature. - 1.19 All Physics degrees cover to some extent: - Mathematics; an essential part of Physics, where students gain sufficient mathematical skills to enable modelling of the physical world - computing, including code development and use of software packages; in some Physics courses students will cover additional topics, for example, computational and numerical methods, machine learning, control of experiments and the acquisition of data - problem solving, both practical and theoretical - estimation and approximation, including an understanding of inherent uncertainty and appreciation of limitations - an appreciation of how to plan and execute experiments or simulations - project management and the ability to perform open-ended investigations - data analysis and visualisation. - 1.20 Physics graduates will have developed professional skills, including: - the ability to approach new problems flexibly and adaptably - clear communication of complex data and ideas using media appropriate to the information being conveyed and the audience receiving it - the ability to work both individually and in teams - time and deadline management

-- the ability to approach new problems flexibly and adaptably - clear communication of complex data and ideas using media appropriate to the information being conveyed and the audience receiving it - the ability to work both individually and in teams - time and deadline management - critical analysis of their own and others work - the ability to identify the potential ethical issues in their work - an appreciation that to fabricate, falsify or misrepresent data or to commit plagiarism constitutes unethical scientific behaviour.
-A professional physicist should be objective, unbiased and truthful in all aspects of their work and recognises the limitations of their experimental techniques and calculations and, more fundamentally, their knowledge - an understanding of what constitutes a safe working environment - an appreciation of environmental and sustainability issues

-• knowledge of professional practice.
-Some examples may include business awareness, project management, entrepreneurship and intellectual property.

-1.21 The threshold standards in paragraphs $\frac{4.3-4.6}{1.000}$ in section 4 provide some further detail of subject knowledge, understanding and generic skills.
+- critical analysis of their own and others' work - the ability to identify the potential ethical issues in their work - an appreciation that to fabricate, falsify or misrepresent data or to commit plagiarism constitutes unethical scientific behaviour.
+A professional physicist should be objective, unbiased and truthful in all aspects of their work and recognise the limitations of their experimental techniques and calculations and, more fundamentally, their knowledge - an understanding of what constitutes a safe working environment - an appreciation of environmental and sustainability issues - knowledge of professional practice.
+Some examples may include business awareness, project management, entrepreneurship and intellectual property. - 1.21 The threshold standards in paragraphs 4.4-4.5 in section 4 provide some further detail of subject knowledge, understanding and generic skills.